Australian call centre industry information

 Turnover can also be high compared to other industries – a widely accepted figure is around 40% per annum.

-Is there a list of conferences, training courses, networking events etc. for people working in call centres?
+Is there a list of conferences, training courses, networking events etc. for people working in customer experience and call centres?

 What are the career options in call centres?